 Tibialis anterior tendinopathy is inflammation, or degeneration of the tendon, or tendon sheath, of the tibialis anterior muscle causing gradual onset pain and stiffness at the front of the ankle.
 Treatment involves reducing pain and inflammation, managing training loads and correcting any biomechanical problems of the foot.

 - Causes & anatomy

 Symptoms of tibialis anterior tendinopathy include pain and stiffness at the front of the ankle, particularly when bending the foot and toes upwards.
 There may also be swelling and redness over the front of the ankle along the path of the tendon.
 Pain will get worse with increased activity, particularly running or walking up hills.

-A creaking fealing (called crepitus) can be felt when pressing in on the tendon (palpating) when moving the foot up and down.
+A creaking feeling (called crepitus) can be felt when pressing in on the tendon (palpating) when moving the foot up and down.
 There may be weakness lifting the foot upwards which may result in a foot drop or slapping gait.

-Specific tests to help diagnose tibialis anterior tendon injuries include resisted dorsiflexion, where the thereapist will resist the patient attempting to lift the foot up (dorsiflexion).
-Or resisted eccentric inversion (play video) where the therapist moves the foot from inversion to eversion whilst the patient resists, trying to keep the foot inverted.
+Specific tests to help diagnose tibialis anterior tendon injuries include resisted dorsiflexion, where the therapist will resist the patient attempting to lift the foot up (dorsiflexion).
+Or resisted eccentric inversion where the therapist moves the foot from inversion to eversion whilst the patient resists, trying to keep the foot inverted.
 Pain at the front of the ankle on either of these tests may indicate tibialis anterior tendon pain.